 For sure, there’s always another income stream you can add but you are moving to a place where your salon is not big enough for your business anymore.

-And this is of course fine – you can keep running it here.
+And this is, of course, fine – you can keep running it here.

 You’re probably making a pretty decent income at this stage so maybe it’s time to focus on other areas in your life.
 If that’s what feels right.
 Do that.